-Operating revenue is predicted to increase \$9.4m compared to the Long-Term Plan (\$44.1m compared to \$34.7m) due to a predicted \$4.37m increase in grants and subsidies for roading, a \$3.5m increase in rates revenue and \$1.57m increase in other operating revenue.
+Operating revenue is predicted to increase \$6.9m compared to the Long-Term Plan (\$41.6m compared to \$34.7m) due to a predicted \$2.4m increase in grants and subsidies for roading, a \$2.6m increase in rates revenue and \$1.9m increase in other operating revenue.

-The predicted \$4.7m increase in subsidies and grants is a result of:
+The predicted \$2.6m increase in subsidies and grants is a result of:

-- Waka Kotahi subsidies are \$6.4m higher in this Annual Plan compared the same year in the Long-Term Plan. - \$4.0m relates to the Karamea Highway work programme bid that is 100% funded by Waka Kotahi NZTA. - \$1.4m relates to low-cost low risk improvements that Waka Kotahi NZTA reduced as part of the last three-year work programme. - \$1.3m relates to structures component replacements that were not approved as part of the last three-year work programme. - \$2.9m relates to the Local Roads bid that is 75% funded by Waka Kotahi NZTA. - \$1.9m of the increase is in capital expenditure, of which \$0.7m relates to low cost/low risk improvements programme that Waka Kotahi NZTA reduced as part of the last three-year work programme, \$0.7m to bridge renewals and structures component replacements, and \$0.5m to sealed road resurfacing. - \$1m of the increase is in maintenance and operations, of which \$0.5m relates to network and asset management including the addition of two new Council staff to assist in the delivery of the work programme as well as an increase in consultants and contractors to deliver specialist work streams, and \$0.4m to sealed and unsealed pavement maintenance. - Less \$2.2m provided for in the Long-Term Plan for a new water treatment plant and intake source at Punakaiki that was assumed to be funded externally, that has since been put on hold and replaced with chlorination of the existing supply and additional storage.
+- Waka Kotahi subsidies are \$4.3m higher in this Annual Plan compared the same year in the Long-Term Plan. - \$2.4m relates to the Karamea Highway work programme bid that is 100% funded by Waka Kotahi NZTA. - \$1.4m relates to low-cost low risk improvements that Waka Kotahi NZTA reduced as part of the last three-year work programme. - \$0.4m relates to structures component replacements that were not approved as part of the last three-year work programme. - \$1.9m relates to the Local Roads bid that is 75% funded by Waka Kotahi NZTA. - \$1.3m of the increase is in capital expenditure, of which \$0.5m relates to low cost/low risk improvements programme that Waka Kotahi NZTA reduced as part of the last three-year work programme, \$0.4m to bridge renewals and structures component replacements, and \$0.4m to sealed road resurfacing. - \$0.6m of the increase is in maintenance and operations, of which \$0.3m relates to network and asset management including the addition of two new Council staff to assist in the delivery of the work programme as well as an increase in consultants and contractors to deliver specialist work streams, and \$0.3m to sealed and unsealed pavement maintenance. - Less \$2.2m provided for in the Long-Term Plan for a new water treatment plant and intake source at Punakaiki that was assumed to be funded externally, that has since been put on hold and replaced with chlorination of the existing supply and additional storage.

-Predicted \$1.57m increase in other operating revenue:
+Predicted \$1.9m increase in other operating revenue:

 Senior housing and Paparoa Way rental income is predicted to be \$0.5m that was not included in the Long-Term Plan.
-The Long-Term Plan had proposed divesting the Council Senior Housing portfolio, Council has not taken this approach and is instead undertaking a strategy review of its portfolio.
+The Long-Term Plan had proposed divesting the Council Senior Housing portfolio, Council has not taken this approach and is instead undertaking a strategic review of its portfolio.
 As part of the flood recovery, Council in conjunction with the Ministry of Business and Innovation located 20 houses in Paparoa Way for flood affected residents.
 Twelve of these houses have been leased by Council for 18 months, which then tenants are able to use them for general purpose housing.
 The revenue (less maintenance and outgoing expenses) anticipated for 2024-2025 has been included in the Enhanced Annual Plan and the net cash surplus of this is offsetting Council's general rate requirement.

-Investment income is predicted to be \$0.3m higher due to rising forecast interest rates.
+Investment income is predicted to be \$0.7m higher due to rising forecast interest rates.
 At the time of preparing the Long-Term Plan Westpac economic forecasts had predicted the Official Cash Rate (OCR) would remain at 0.25% until December 2025.
 Updated forecasts prepared in March 2024 predict for the 2024-2025 financial year the OCR will remain at 5.5% till June 2024 reducing to 4.5% by June 2025, with the current rate being 5.5%.